Water-Melon/Melang/docs/lib/json.md

 Input:

-- array - must be an array (common array or dict).
+- `array` - must be an array (regular array or dict).

 Return value:

-- a encoded JSON string on success, otherwise *false* returned.
+- a encoded JSON string on success, otherwise `false` returned.

 Error:

-- An error will be occurred if encounter Invalid argument.
+- An error will be occurred if encounter invalid argument.